smilers/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 ### Virtualization based security (VBS)

 VBS must be turned on for a device to be offered Hotpatch updates.
-For information on how to set and detect VBS enabled, see [Virtualization-based Security (VBS)](/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity?tabs=security).
+For information on how to set and detect if VBS is enabled, see [Virtualization-based Security (VBS)](/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity?tabs=security).

 ### Arm 64 devices must disable compiled hybrid PE usage (CHPE) (Arm 64 CPU Only)